 See Middle Tier.

-Follow the steps below to install Middle Tier for your office.
+Follow the steps below to install Middle Tier.

-You will need to install and perform updates directly from the Middle Tier server.
-Any attempt to perform an update from another computer will give the user an error message.
-If you are also using the HL7 Service, refer to Update.
+Install and perform updates directly from the Middle Tier server.
+Any attempt to perform an update from another computer will cause errors.

-These items must be checked before you begin setting up Middle Tier.
+These items must be checked before beginning setting up Middle Tier.

-- Locate the OpenDentImages folder (e.g.\\MyServer\OpenDentImages\), then run Setup.exe.
+- Locate the OpenDentImages folder, then run Setup.exe.
 This ensures all the correct libraries and folders are installed.

 - Ensure that Open Dental can connect to the production database on the selected Middle Tier server.